 Keep Circulating the Tapes: The show had only six episodes released on VHS in the United States and has zero DVD releases.
 Thirteen episodes have been released on DVD overseas but the rest of the series is no where to be found.
-The only places the series can be found are on YouTube and torrents (though most of the episodes are recordings from when the show was on Toon Disney, so some scenes of horror may be edited).
+The only places the series can be found are on YouTube and torrents (though most of the episodes are recordings from when the show was on the European Toon Disney, so some scenes of horror may be edited).
 However, the show can now be watched on Hulu.

 The Merch: Trendmasters released action figures and role-play accessories.
 The most notable of these were the deluxe figures, which featured battery-powered packs with light and sound.